 Here’s where the couple gets officially presented to everyone for the first time.
 This is what I typically say:

-- “Finally, stand with us now; it is my distinct honour to present to you for the first time: _______ and _______ as husband and wife/married!” or an alternative (i.e. “Mr. and Mrs. _______!”).
+- “Finally, stand with me now; it is my distinct honour to present to you for the first time: _______ and _______ as husband and wife/married!” or an alternative (i.e. “Mr. and Mrs. _______!”).

 10. The Recessional